tremor-rs/tremor-www/docs/api.md

 ### Schema for type: __codec__
 <a name="schema-codec"></a>

-The data format supported for encoding/decoding to/from Tremor types:
+The data format supported for encoding/decoding to/from tremor types

 ```json
 {